Employer Branding

 3. start a workshop with internal and external talent from many areas to define and align your messages to your target groups.

-1. define a clear positioning as an employer brand from the results of the workshop.
+1. use the results of the workshop to define a clear positioning as an employer brand.
 This positioning should be in line with your existing corporate brand.

 2. look at your competitors and benchmark so that you are ahead with your campaign.

-3. write a story for each target group and think about how these stories can best be staged: as a video, with photos, as a social media post.
+3. write a story for each target group and think about how these stories can best be staged: as a video, with photos, as a post on social media

 4. make an editorial plan, which story you link to which benefits and distribute on which channel.